tiarno/reachtim/content/articles/bottle.md

 1. create the application code file in the root directory, like `people.py`
 2. mount the application in the `bottle_adapter.wsgi` file
 3. add the template path in the `bottle_adapter.wsgi` file
-4. add a `css`, `js` file if needed
+4. add `css`, `js` files if needed
-5. add `view` subdirectory to contain the application templates.
+5. add a `view` subdirectory to contain the application templates.

 In this example we don't use any javascript or even css, but in real life you will probably want to add that in.
 This directory layout keeps things simple and separated, and it's easy to extend.